Skip to Content

 Courts consider a variety of factors before approving or modifying a parenting plan.
 The various factors are designed to promote stability, support healthy development, and allow the child to maintain meaningful relationships with both parents whenever appropriate.

-• The child’s age, needs, and developmental stage
+• The child’s needs: The child’s age, emotional needs, and developmental stage, including any special needs.

-• How well each parent supports the child’s relationship with the other parent
+• Support for the other parent: How well each parent encourages the child’s relationship with the other parent, when it is safe and appropriate to do so.

-• Any history of domestic violence, neglect, or substance abuse
+• Safety concerns: Any history of domestic violence, neglect, child abuse, or substance abuse that could affect the child.

-• The child’s preferences, when appropriate based on age and maturity
+• The child’s wishes: The child’s reasonable preferences, when appropriate based on age and maturity, as allowed by Colorado law.

-• Parents’ work schedules, availability, and daily involvement
+• Parents’ availability: Parents’ work schedules, flexibility, transportation, and daily involvement in the child’s life.

-• Logistical considerations, such as school districts and the distance between homes
+• Location and logistics: Logistical considerations, such as school district boundaries, distance between homes, and commute times.

 Legal, Physical, Joint & Sole Custody